 Milton Township begins salting when the snow starts to accumulate and traffic safety is affected.
-In 2007, the Township began using a salt and beet juice blend of de-icing materials to provide more traction and help reduce the amount of salt being used and to offset a huge price increase in rock salt.
+The Township has been using for many years an eco-friendly blend of salt and beet juice to provide more traction and help reduce the amount of salt being used and to offset a huge price increase in rock salt.